Stock Sales By Leaders At Coronavirus Testing Company Raise Legal Concerns

 States that used Co-Diagnostics' tests also found that they did not hit that 100% benchmark.

-On May 11, Nebraska's Governor Ricketts said a lab in Nebraska had determined the test was "95 percent accurate."
-Three days later, Iowa Governor Kim Reynolds announced that the tests had achieved, "high ratings of 95 percent accuracy for determining positives and 99.7 percent accuracy for determining negatives."
+On May 11, Nebraska Gov. Pete Ricketts said a lab in Nebraska had determined the test was "95% accurate."
+Three days later, Iowa Gov. Kim Reynolds announced that the tests had achieved "high ratings of 95% accuracy for determining positives and 99.7% accuracy for determining negatives."

 Those figures may sound high, but in diseases with a relatively low prevalence in the overall population, variations in a test's accuracy can make a big difference.

-Journalists for the Salt Lake Tribune in Utah, and the Gazette in Cedar Rapids, Iowa reported concerns about the accuracy and the speed of those tests.
+Journalists for The Salt Lake Tribune in Utah, and The Gazette in Cedar Rapids, Iowa, reported concerns about the accuracy and the speed of those tests.
 NET, Nebraska's public media service, reported that the Co-Diagnostics tests were returning about half of the number of positive cases as other tests, and "the concern is that the tests miss positive cases."
-Local officials insisted that the variation was because a broader group of people was taking the test, including people without any symptoms.
+Local officials insisted the variation was because a broader group of people was taking the test, including people without any symptoms.

 But not everyone was persuaded, especially after the company's share price started becoming more volatile.
 Investors have since filed four proposed class-action lawsuits, arguing that the company misled them about the tests' accuracy.